-To buy a house for the first time, you need to prepare your “financial resume” at least 6–12 months in advance.
-This involves boosting your credit score to at least 620 (though 740+ gets the best rates), saving for a down payment (which can be as low as 3% for conventional or 3.5% for FHA loans), and keeping your debt-to-income (DTI) ratio below 43%.
+The first-time home buyer needs to prepare his/her “financial resume” at least for 6 – 12 months before buying a house.
+This includes having a credit score of at least 620 (740+ rate gets the best rate), saving for a down payment (below 3% for conventional and 3.5% for FHA), and having a debt-to-income ratio below 43%.

 Key takeaways

-• Credit is currency: Even a small bump in your score can save you tens of thousands of dollars in interest over the life of the loan.
+- The fact is: credit is currency, and a bump in your credit score can save you tens of thousands of dollars in interest throughout the duration of the loan.

 Purchasing your first home is an exciting rite of passage, but with it comes a long list of hoops you will have to jump through before those keys are in your hands.
 Whether you are still dreaming or in the process of getting your act together, knowing about what you need to buy a house can not only save you money and stress but also time.
 Everything from credit scores and stable income to closing costs and how to select the right mortgage loan program is covered in this step-by-step resource guide, so you will know what you need to do.